microsoft/botframework-components/generators/generator-bot-people/README.md

 # @microsoft/generator-bot-people [![NPM version][npm-image]][npm-url]

-> Yeoman generator for creating an empty bot built on the Azure Bot Framework.
+> Yeoman generator for creating a bot with People-related capabilities built on the Azure Bot Framework.

 The People Bot template creates a bot configured to search for users in an Azure Active Directory using Microsoft Graph.